-When the candy brand Panda decided to use AR for the launch of their chocolate eggs, the augmented surprise chocolate egg ended up taking Easter by storm with almost half a million scans in just a few weeks.
+When the candy brand Panda decided to use AR to launch their chocolate eggs, the augmented surprise chocolate egg ended up taking Easter by storm with almost half a million scans in just a few weeks.

 |Client||Orkla Finland / Panda|

 Massive success with almost 500.000 impressions

-Users returned an average of 20 times to watch the panda jot around in front of them, and the egg was even nicknamed the “Panda-Kinder”, referring to the most famous of surprise chocolate eggs.
-According to our feedback, the surprise was appealing not only to the kids but to people of all ages!
+Users returned an average of 20 times to watch the panda jot around in front of them, and people started to call it the “Panda-Kinder”, referring to the most famous of surprise chocolate eggs.
+According to our feedback, the surprise was appealing to the kids and people of all ages!

-The concept was developed at AR workshops held with Panda’s team.
-After the content and its appearance was decided upon, the final production and Arilyn’s in-house production team carried out the AR development.
+We developed the concept at AR workshops held with Panda’s team.
+After the panda team decided upon the content and appearance, the final production and Arilyn’s in-house production team carried out the AR development.

 Making an impact

-Using augmented reality as the surprise instead of the usual plastic toys, also meant that the amount of plastic waste was kept at a minimum.
-A proof that AR can be the spearhead in moving the consumer culture away from disposable plastic to meaningful virtual experiences, without burdening the planet.
+Using augmented reality as the surprise instead of the usual plastic toys also meant that Panda kept the amount of plastic waste at a minimum.
+A proof that AR can be the spearhead in moving the consumer culture away from disposable plastic to meaningful virtual experiences without burdening the planet.

 The Panda Easter egg -case shows that you don’t always have to go big.
-Even a small experience can gain success when thoughtfully planned out with a clear goal and target group in mind — of course spiced up with content to suit the brand and product in hand.
+Even a little experience can gain success when thoughtfully planned out with a clear goal and target group in mind — of course, spiced up with content to suit the brand and product in hand.